hindu-comm/mail_stream_indology/2015/02/Government_officials/70__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-February/040717.html)

-​If you can help this gentleman with his research into the French history of Pondicherry in the seventeenth century, please contact him directly.
+If you can help this gentleman with his research into the French history of Pondicherry in the seventeenth century, please contact him directly.

-​
-​DW​
+DW

 ---------- Forwarded message ----------